 Or, you might apply for a personal loan to consolidate credit card debt.

-Or, you might be interested in refinancing your student loans to reduce the interest rate and required monthly payment.
+Or, you might be interested in refinancing your student loans to reduce the interest rate and required minimum monthly payment.

 I’m not going to recreate additional rate tables for every potential loan category, but the demonstrated relationship between credit and interest always holds true.
-You will pay fewer fees and less interest if you maintain an excellent credit score.
+You will always pay fewer fees and less interest if you maintain an excellent credit score.

 Good Credit and Credit Cards